Key Takeaways

 It has specific versions for ‘restaurant’, ‘retail’ and ‘golf’.
 For the purposes of this article we’ll concentrate on the retail version.

-Lightspeed POS vs Shopify: Key Differences
+Lightspeed POS vs Shopify POS: Key Differences & Quick Summary

-Shopify POS and Lightspeed are both popular point-of-sale systems, but they serve different types of businesses.
 Shopify POS is best for retailers who started online and want to expand into physical locations.
-It integrates with Shopify’s ecommerce platform, making it ideal for managing online and in-store sales in one place.
-It’s user-friendly and supports basic inventory and reporting features, with more advanced tools available on its Pro plan.
+It integrates natively with Shopify’s ecommerce platform, making it ideal for managing online and in-store sales in one place.
+It’s user-friendly and supports inventory, reporting, and omnichannel features, with advanced tools available on its Pro plan.

 Shopify POS vs Lightspeed: A Detailed Comparison